-Some examples of the terrible ink seen across the NBA include a suicidal cartoon character, Abraham Lincoln's face, misspelled words, and a plethora of tattoos that were lost in translation.
+Some examples of the unfavored ink seen across the NBA include a morose cartoon character, Abraham Lincoln's face, misspelled words, and a plethora of tattoos that were lost in translation.
 "Demon Bird Mothballs," or "Man who Sells Coffins," are just a couple of the poorly conceived Chinese character tattoo ideas dreamed up by some of the NBA's stars.
 It's safe to say that it's best to do a little research before putting symbols from a far away culture permanently on your body.